embano1/blog/content/posts/knative-pov/index.en.md

 ## Outlook: Bullish 🐮

 Overall, I think Knative has a bright future.
-Here are some of the main reasons and signs why I think Knative will become the de facto API for software development and deployment frameworks in the Kubernetes ecosystem.
+Following are some of the main reasons and signs why I think Knative will become the de facto API for software development and deployment frameworks in the Kubernetes ecosystem.
 These also led us to finally bet on Knative in VEBA.